reyan1144/LIC-EXPERIMENT-1/README.md

 For simulating open LTspice click on configure analysis then put the value which is shown in the fig below
 ![Image](https://github.com/user-attachments/assets/d095650b-5e16-4138-a121-2f1b8b738aa2)
 and then right click on Vin and put the waves what you need and put amplitude value as 1.
 C)TRANSIENT ANALYSIS:Transient analysis is all about understanding how the amplifier responds to time-varying signals, like sudden voltage changes or pulse inputs.
 Imagine you’re sending a quick "blip" of voltage into the amplifier—transient analysis helps us see how the circuit reacts to that blip over time.When the input signal changes suddenly (like a step or a pulse), the amplifier doesn’t respond instantly.
 Instead, its behavior is influenced by the charging and discharging of capacitors in the circuit.
 For simulating open LTspice click on configure analysis then click on transient then just put the value of stop time as your wish.
 ## 1.1 CIRCUIT DIAGRAM
 ![Image](https://github.com/user-attachments/assets/780c8916-68cd-424c-aab2-06a45db15e21)-
 ## 1.2 PROCEDURE
-1.Open LTspice and create a new schematic.-
+1.Open LTspice and create a new schematic.
-2.Build the common source amplifier circuit as per the circuit diagram.- 3.Set component values-
+2.Build the common source amplifier circuit as per the circuit diagram.
+3.Set component values
-4.Download the library file named tsmc018.txt from the provided source.- 5.Create a new folder on your computer.Save the downloaded library file (tsmc018.txt) into this folder.- 6.ADD a SPICE directive to import the library file.- 7.Set the MOSFET model name to CMOSN (as specified in the library file).- 8.Set the transistor parameters-
+4.Download the library file named tsmc018.txt from the provided source.
+5.Create a new folder on your computer.Save the downloaded library file (tsmc018.txt) into this folder.
+6.ADD a SPICE directive to import the library file.
+7.Set the MOSFET model name to CMOSN (as specified in the library file).
+8.Set the transistor parameters
-9.Run the simulation using the .op (operating point) analysis.- 10.After the simulation, check the current flowing through the resistor or the MOSFET-
+9.Run the simulation using the .op (operating point) analysis.
+10.After the simulation, check the current flowing through the resistor or the MOSFET
 ## 1.3 CALCULATION
 Given Power=100uW
 we have to find I